How to Search Files with `find` and `grep` on Arch Linux

 find /home/user/Documents

-This will list all files and directories under /home/user/Documents
+This will list all files and directories under /home/user/Documents.

 2. Find Files by Name